leethomason/OpenSaber/readme.md

 are 2 configurations: with and without a Prop Shield.
 The files are PCBExpress files.
 I regret the proprietary solution, but I've been happy thusfar with the service.

+The prop shield "collects" 1) an audio amplifier, 2) a DotStar LED controller, and 3) an accelerometer onto one board.
+The PCB with and without the Prop Shield are functionally equivalent.
+But without the Prop Shield, you need to add the amp and accelerometer yourself.
+Depending on space contraints, one or the other is more appealing.
+(Which is why I maintain both versions.)

 - A **microcontroller**, the Teensy 3.2, is the micro-computer that runs the softare.
 It controls the blade state, the color